About disaster recovery of VMware VMs to Azure

 - Verify that your Azure account has permissions to create VMs in Azure.

-- Create an Azure network that Azure VMs will join when they're created from storage after failover.
+- Create an Azure network that Azure VMs will join when they're created from storage accounts or managed disks after failover.

 - Set up an Azure Recovery Services vault for Site Recovery.
 The vault resides in the Azure portal, and is used to deploy, configure, orchestrate, monitor, and troubleshoot your Site Recovery deployment.